51r/terraform-loadbalancer/README.md

 # Terraform AWS Load Balancer Sample

-This repo contains Terraform configuration with AWS Load Balancer in 2 Different AWS Availability Zones.
+This repo contains Terraform configuration with AWS Load Balancer in 2 Different AWS Availability Zones (in the following guide it's using `eu-west-2a` & `eu-west-2b`.

 It deploys the following resources in AWS:
 * VPC With Private and Public Subnets.